fengalin/raspdac-on-osmc/README.md

 ```
 You should see a welcome message on the OLED display.

+If you want to prevent the OLED display from entering screen saver mode during
+audio playback, check this [how-to](#oled_screen_saver).

 The official Kodi LCDproc add-on is [pending a rewrite](https://github.com/herrnst/script.xbmc.lcdproc/pull/41#issuecomment-279232135).
-I made some modifications to the add-on in order to be able to discard the screen
-saver mode while playing music and I added a french translation.
-If you want to use
+I added a french translation.
+If you want to use my version proceed as follows
-my version proceed as follows (otherwise, use Kodi to download the offical version):<br>
+(otherwise, use Kodi to download the offical version):<br>
 Clone my fork of the add-on:
 ``` bash
 cd ~/Projects